 In 2020, we suspended assessment of the RAN Quality Standard due to the Covid-19 pandemic and lockdown.
 It quickly became clear that our member organisations had largely adapted to continuing to offer high-quality information, advice, guidance and non-statutory advocacy by revised means - continuing to support their beneficiaries using online methods (where appropriate), by phone and through staff & volunteers working from home.
 RAN's trustees discussed whether our then-Standard (version 2) could be used to assess these changed delivery methods: clearly not.

 Following consultation with our members, we have devised the RAN Quality Standard version 3, which includes assessment criteria for services delivered online, by phone and by staff & volunteers working from home.
-This version will be the one used when we hopefully recommence Quality Standard assessment later in 2021.
+We published that in 2021, ready for recommencement of face-to-face assessment, when that became safer and possible.